Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Results

 \subsection{Single-Drone Experimental Results}

 Our experiments are conducted using a Crazyflie 2.0 drone.
-We gather global position data using two IR base stations and communicate target positions with the drones via radio communication.
+We gather global position data using two IR base stations and communicate target positions with the drone via radio communication.
+The drone is tasked to safely explore the space defined in Fig.~\ref{fig:obs_loc}.

-As shown in Fig.~\ref{fig:single_drone}, we demonstrate that our approach generates safe, ergodic exploratory trajectories that can be run on a real-robotic system in a cluttered environment.
+A time-lapse of a single-drone flight is shown in Fig.~\ref{fig:single_drone}, demonstrating that our approach generates safe, ergodic exploratory trajectories that can be run on a real-robotic system in a cluttered environment.
 SC-ETO is carried out using predefined initial and final target positions.
 CBFs are built around each obstacle to ensure the drone navigates safely around the environment.

-The drone tracks the optimized trajectory through the cluttered exploration space at a rate of 10Hz.
-A time-lapse of a single-drone flight is shown in Fig.~\ref{fig:single_drone}.
-The drone is able to safely navigate the cluttered environment, avoiding collisions with obstacles and exploring the area ergodically.
+The drone tracks the optimized trajectory using an internal controller through the cluttered exploration space at a rate of 10Hz.
+We find that the added physical constraints to the optimization problem resulted in close tracking performance on the real system.